 If you go to “Foundation” you can find there all the basics like:

-There are also unique sections like “Customer Journey” and “Product visuals”, so that you can design elements fast and easy (and with consistency).
+There are also unique sections like “Customer Journey” and “Product visuals” so that you can design elements fast and easily (and with consistency).

 This brand guideline is probably the most comprehensive of all.